Start investing on eToro

 The terms “simple interest” and “compound interest” refer to two different ways of managing any investment income you might receive.
 While both forms of interest begin as credit issued to your account, the approach you take in managing this credit can have a significant impact on your overall investment returns.

-The £5 isn’t reinvested and the account balance remains at £100, so an annual interest payment of £5 will be issued in all subsequent years.
-After 10 years, the account balance will be £100.
+If the simple interest approach is adopted, the £50 isn’t reinvested and the account balance remains at £1,000, so an annual interest payment of £50 will be issued in all subsequent years.

 However, if the compound interest approach is adopted: